fcorti/alfresco-audit-analysis-reporting/alfresco/Alfresco SDK 1.x development environment setup.md

 ===

 In this documentation is shared the setup of the development environment with Alfresco SDK v1.x.
-The setup is useful to the projects contained in the AAAR repository and it is not written with the generic intent to discuss how to develop into Alfresco.
+The setup is useful to the projects contained in the A.A.A.R. repository and it is not written with the generic intent to discuss how to develop into Alfresco.

 For the official and complete documentation, please refer to the [Alfresco SDK v1 web page](http://docs.alfresco.com/4.2/concepts/dev-extensions-maven-sdk-intro.html).